google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

     "scope": "/maps/"

-Caution: If the user clicks a link in your app that is outside of the `scope`, the link will open, and render within the PWA window.
-If you want the link to open in a browser tab, you must add `target="_blank"` to the `<a>` tag. on Android, links with `target="_blank"` will open in a Chrome Custom Tab.
+Caution: If the user clicks a link in your app that navigates outside of the `scope`, the link will open and render within the existing the PWA window.
+If you want the link to open in a browser tab, you must add `target="_blank"` to the `<a>` tag.
+On Android, links with `target="_blank"` will open in a Chrome Custom Tab.

 A few other tips: